 - Remember spoken instructions, particularly if there are multiple steps

 - Understand what people say, especially in a loud place or if more than one person is talking

 Doctors don't know exactly what causes APD, but it may be linked to:

 Your doctor can use a hearing test to see if your child's issues are caused by hearing loss, but only a hearing specialist, called an audiologist, can diagnose APD.

 The audiologist will do a series of advanced listening tests in which your child will listen to different sounds and respond when they hear them.
 For instance, they might repeat them or push a button.
 The doctor also may attach painless electrodes to your child's ears and head to measure how their brain reacts to sound.

 Children usually aren't tested for APD until age 7 because their responses to the listening test may not be accurate when they're younger.

 There's no cure for APD, and the treatment is specific to each person.
 But it usually focuses on the following areas:

 - Classroom support: Electronic devices, like an FM (frequency modulation) system, can help your child hear the teacher more clearly.
-And his teachers can suggest ways to help him focus his attention, like sitting toward the front of the class and limiting background noise.
+And their teachers can suggest ways to help them focus their attention, like sitting toward the front of the class and limiting background noise.